 For typical products for small to medium-sized rooms, the CADR from quality air purifier manufacturers tends to be around 100 or so.
 As you can see here, the HPA300 has an outstanding 300+ CADR for cleaning the most common air quality problems!

 That’s fantastic.
 Most importantly though, you should be spending your money on a product with proven air cleaning performance.
-The HPA300 more than passes this criteria!
+The HPA300 meets this & more.

 Carrying & moving the purifier